Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Method

 We compute the paired standardized effect size across personas (Cohen's $d_z$ for dependent means) \citep{Cohen1988Power,Lakens2013EffectSizes}:

 where $\overline{\Delta}_{\cdot,t}$ is the mean shift across personas and $SD_{\Delta_{i,t}}$ is its standard deviation.

 In Big Five measurement, higher Agreeableness, Conscientiousness, Extraversion, and Openness are generally socially desirable, whereas lower Neuroticism is desirable.
-To make interpretation uniform across traits, we direction-correct signs so that positive values always indicate movement toward social desirability.
+To make interpretation uniform across Big Five dimensions, we direction-correct signs so that positive values always indicate movement toward social desirability.
 We define a desirability-direction multiplier $g_t$ as $g_t=+1$ for $t\in\{A,C,E,O\}$ and $g_t=-1$ for $t=N$.
 Thus, our direction-corrected effect size is $\tilde d_{z,t}=g_t\, d_{z,t}$.